khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 **Integration with External Systems:** Expanding integration capabilities with other enterprise systems such as ERP and CRM for a more unified business process.
 **Mobile Application Development:** Developing a mobile app to provide employees and HR managers with on-the-go access to the system.
 **Advanced Analytics and Reporting:** Introducing more sophisticated analytics tools and customizable reporting features to provide deeper insights into HR metrics.
-**Employee Engagement Tools:** Adding features to boost employee engagement, such as gamification elements and social recognition platforms.